Wolf management

 - When will we know if these actions are helping?

-- What about other factors affecting caribou—such as habitat disturbance?
+- What about other factors affecting Caribou—such as habitat disturbance?

 Overview

-How can reducing wolf populations help caribou?
+How can managing wolf populations help caribou?

-Wolf management is one of many actions being taken by the GNWT and our co-management partners to help support our declining caribou herds.
+Supporting wolf harvesting is one of many actions being taken by the GNWT and our co-management partners to help support our declining caribou herds.

 When caribou populations are at extremely low levels, reducing numbers of predators can help increase caribou survival rates and support population recovery.
 Wolves are the main predator of barren-ground caribou.
-On average, a single wolf can eat 23-29 caribou per year.

 Monitoring and research are also an important part of effective wolf management and will help us assess the impact our actions are having on wolves and caribou recovery.
 A collaring program is being conducted to track wolf movements and observe how they interact with barren-ground caribou herds.
 Wolves collected from the winter ranges of Bathurst and Bluenose-East caribou are being studied to learn more about the diet, health and life history of wolf populations.